KatekovAnton/MACS-docs/README.md

-# MAXTouch-docs
+# M.A.X.
+Touch scripting API
 This repo contains documentation and specifications for M.A.X.
-Touch build-in scripting system
+Touch build-in scripting system and campaign structure

 # Table of Contents
 1. [Overview](#Overview)